Meme coins saw tremendous growth in 2021. This was mainly due to SHIBA INU’s popularity and the market’s continued interest in the crypto industry.

 MonKeys represent BAN wallet holder accounts.
 Each time a person creates a Kelium wallet account, the network generates a unique MonKey NFT.

 These animated monkeys appear on Creeper and the Kelium wallet.
-The network has generated about 10 400 MonKeys to date (BAN holders receive upgraded rarity MonKeys too).
+The network has generated about 10 400 MonKeys (BAN holders receive upgraded rarity MonKeys too).

 The community is spread across various social media platforms.